buraksezer/olric/README.md

 This will stop background tasks and servers.
 Finally purges in-memory data and quits.

+***Please note that this section aims to document DMap API in embedded member mode.*** If you prefer to use Olric in Client-Server mode, please jump to [Golang Client](#golang-client) section.

 ### Put

 Put sets the value for the given key.
 It overwrites any previous value for that key and it's thread-safe.